HOW LONG DOES IT TAKE TO WALK THE NAKASENDO WAY? WHICH SECTION OF NAKASENDO WAY IS THE BEST? HIKE BETWEEN TSUMAGO AND MAGOME?

 The journey is about 7km and takes about 3 hours to complete.

 However, we decided to start the hike from Nagiso (as the train from Nakatsugawa stops at Nagiso first).
 From there count 1h to reach Tsumago.
 You can also take a bus to reach Tsumago from Nagiso, however it takes about the same time as walking.
-So why not including Nagiso-Tsumago into your itinerary!
+So why not include Nagiso-Tsumago into your itinerary?

 Besides there are beautiful things to see on the way such as Kabuto Kannon Shrine and Tsumago Castle ruins.

 As we started hiking at 11am, we stopped in Tsumago for lunch and took our time to visit this beautiful post town.
-From there we continued our journey to Magome and stroll this gorgeous village.
-On the way there are many things to see as well.
+From there we continued our journey to Magome and strolled this gorgeous village.
+On the way, there are many things to see as well.
 So although hiking time is 3 hours, count easily a full day to explore everything.

 Don’t rush this hike, this is one of the best things we did in Japan!